0931 Manager III - Deputy Director of Current Planning

-Assists the Director of Current Planning in preparation of the Division’s budget, the hiring of new staff, and review staff performance;
+- Assists the Division Director in the preparation of the annual budget, hiring of new staff in the Division, and review of staff performance.

-Acts on behalf of the Current Planning Director in his absence.
+- Acts on behalf of the Division Director in their absence.

 - Possession of a baccalaureate degree from an accredited college or university in City, Regional, or Urban Planning, Environmental Studies, Environmental Sciences, Public Administration, Business, or a closely related field; AND

-- Five (5) years of professional work experience in the public or private sector in the areas of urban, city and/or regional planning environment, including 3 years of experience supervising staff.
+- Five (5) years of professional work experience in the public or private sector in the areas of urban, city and/or regional planning environment, including three (3) years of experience supervising staff.